JanLahmann/Fun-with-Quantum/README.md

 !git clone https://github.com/JanLahmann/Fun-with-Quantum
 ```
 6. Execute the cell with `Shift + Enter`.
 The Fun-with-Quantum Repository will now be cloned in your IBM Quantum Lab.<br/>
-To see the Repository-folder in the directory-tree on the left side, close and open the Lab files.
+To see the new folder `Fun-with-Quantum` in the directory-tree on the left side, close and open the Lab files side menu.
-1. Open the `Readme.ipynb`-file.<br/>
+1. Click `Fun-with-Quantum` to enter the new directory.
-Here you can find the links to the different Serious Games.
+1. Open the `Readme.ipynb`-file and follow the links to the different examples.

 ---
 ### RasQberry: Exploring Quantum Computing and Qiskit with a Raspberry Pi and a 3D Printer